Table of Contents

 The Family Court may enforce a Family Violence Order against a parent of the relationship, despite the imposition of a subsequent parenting order relating to that person.
-Section 68R(1) allows the court to make or vary family violence orders, which may involve reviving, varying, discharging or suspending a parenting order.
+Section 68R(1) in the Family Law Act allows the court to make or vary family violence orders, which may involve reviving, varying, discharging, or suspending a parenting order.

-Typically, parties must attend mediation and gain a certificate of dispute resolution before proceeding the matter to court litigation.
+Typically, parties must attend family mediation and gain a certificate of dispute resolution before proceeding with the matter to court litigation.
 However, section 60J of the Family Law Act provides an exception to attending mediation on the grounds of abuse (or a risk of child abuse) if the orders were to be delayed, or, family violence (or risk of family violence) by one of the parties.

 These examples are outlined in cases such as Moresco & Ors v Budimir VSC 51.
 As serious criminal investigations are likely to significantly impact a party to a family law proceeding, it would not be appropriate for the Court to make final orders when the future needs of the accused persons are currently ongoing.

 Where parties to a family law proceeding make false allegations against the other, the court has wide powers in determining the appropriate course of action.
 In the case of Kapicic & Bakal FAMCA 236, Justice Berman found the false allegations of the Mother than the child of the relationship had been sexually abused by the Father were made with “malicious intent”, subsequently ordering the children live with the Father and granting him sole parental responsibility.

 If you have criminal charges brought against you for a breach of the AVO, this may result in difficulties in obtaining parenting orders in family law proceedings.
-It is important if faced with this situation to seek legal advise on your options in disputing the AVO and ensuring no breaches occur.
+It is important if faced with this situation to seek legal advice on your options in disputing the AVO and ensuring no breaches occur.